Mahak-Codes/Mahak-Codes/README.md

 ### 💻 Competitive Programmer | 🚀 Software Developer | 🎯 DSA Enthusiast | 🤖 AIML Student

 Welcome to my GitHub profile!
-I am a passionate Computer Science and Engineering (CSE) student specializing in Artificial Intelligence and Machine Learning (AIML) at Chandigarh University.
-I enjoy building innovative projects, solving complex problems, and contributing to the tech community.
+I'm a coder with a passion for learning new things.
+I'm always looking for new challenges and love to solve problems.
 ## 🔭 Current Role
 - **Contributor & Campus Ambassador** at GirlScript Summer of Code 2024 (Oct 2024 - Present)